dykstrom/mazela-man/04-chapter-4/README.md

 ### PlayerComponent

 Custom components in FXGL inherit from the class `Component`.
+Make sure to import the `Component` class from FXGL, and not from AWT.

 ```java
 public class PlayerComponent extends Component {